garmeeh/next-seo/README.md

 - [News Article](#news-article)

 Pull request very welcome to add any from the list [found on here](https://developers.google.com/search/docs/data-types/article)

+#### JSON-LD Security

+Just a quick note on security.
+To get JSON-LD onto the page it needs to be in a script tag. `next-seo` achieves this by using a script tag with `dangerouslySetInnerHTML`.

+So if passing anything directly from a URL to one of the components below please ensure you sanitize it first if needed.

+View `toJson.tsx` for implementation detail.

 #### Handling multiple instances